When you hire a car / van / motorhome

 For

-collision damage waiver, as with all insurance, it is
+collision damage waiver, as with all insurance,

-searching and familiarising yourself with the offerings
+some Internet searching and familiarising yourself

-available – you could
+with the offerings available – you could

 save some serious money!